Adam Riggs: Mitchell Report

 On December 13, 2007, Riggs was included in the Mitchell Report, in which it was alleged that he used steroids during his career.
 In the report, Kirk Radomski states that Riggs bought human growth hormone, clenbuterol, and Winstrol from him between July 10, 2003, to November 30, 2005.
 Photocopies of five checks from Riggs to Radomski are included in the report to substantiate Radomski's accusations.
 Radomski claims Riggs was referred to him by Paul Lo Duca.
 Riggs declined to meet with the Mitchell investigators but provided a letter from his lawyer stating that he "never tested positive for improper substances".

-From 2005 to 2008, Riggs played in Japan where they conform with Olympic testing standards and never tested positive for performance-enhancing drugs while with the Tokyo Yakult Swallows.
+From 2005 to 2008, Riggs never tested positive for performance-enhancing drugs while playing in Japan for the Tokyo Yakult Swallows under the Olympic testing standards used by Nippon Professional Baseball.